You are here: Urology Textbook > Drugs in Urology > Antibiotics > Levofloxacin

 Mechanism of Action of Levofloxacin

-Levofloxacin is a fluoroquinolone antibiotic, which interferes with the bacterial DNA synthesis via inhibition of the DNA gyrase or topoisomerase II.
+Levofloxacin is a fluoroquinolone antibiotic, which interferes with the bacterial DNA synthesis via inhibition of the DNA gyrase (topoisomerase type II).
 Fluoroquinolone antibiotics are bactericidal.

 Indications for Levofloxacin